KpyTuK777/Management-OS/docs/AI_COMMUNICATION_STYLE_GUIDE.md

 state, recommendations, approvals, confirmations, failures, learning language, and interruption behavior.

+The character expressed through these rules is synthesized in [AI Assistant Identity](AI_ASSISTANT_IDENTITY.md).
+The identity does not replace this guide's authority over communication behavior.

 | Property | Decision |
 | --- | --- |
 | Status | Canonical communication architecture; not an implementation claim |